aoterodelaroza/acpdb/README.md

 * `01_create_database`: create and populate a database, define a training set.

+* `05_force_calc`: calculate forces and insert them into the database as properties of a set.

 * `10_calculate_terms`: calculate the ACP terms for a given training set.